 The Lord who searches the thoughts and intentions is not taken aback by the self-deceit which pervades the hardened heart of merely religious men.
 Their most pious response is still dependant upon another man knowing God for them; and this He sees as no different, if not even more despicable, than those who shake their fists at Him unabashedly.

 “O that there were such an heart in them…”

 The hearts which tend by God’s grace towards true obedience are marked by a desire to know God’s voice for themselves.
-But those which tend away from desiring a personal knowing of God’s voice; who tend to desire the voice of other men; and perhaps even mock that God would so speak to them, except through a man, reveal that they are full of disobedience already.
+But those which tend away from desiring a personal knowing of God’s voice; who tend to desire the voice of other men; and perhaps even mock that God would so speak to them, except through a man – these reveal that they are full of much disobedience already.

 “…that they would fear Me…”

-The wisdom of God is obtained through the fear of Him: those who fear Him seek His counsel diligently for themselves, and leave it not in the hands of any other.
+The wisdom of God is obtained through the fear of Him: those who fear Him seek His counsel diligently for themselves, and leave it not in the hands of another.

 “…and keep all My commandments always…”

 The scriptures loudly attest to us that true obedience is that which is born of a heart that has been made humble and contrite before the living God.
 When God appears to such persons, they bow in faith saying, “Thy will be done, and first in me!” – and they go forth, though they may not see how it is possible.
 For they trust that He who gives the commandment will grant within them its Breath unto Life.
 But the passing of one’s own responsibility onto another is the way of the dead.